MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

 ### 3.1 Control Unit (CU)
 ![CU](Pictures/Pasted%20image%2020240912211528.png) <br />
 The **Control Unit (CU)** is the central nervous system of the CPU, responsible for coordinating the execution of instructions and managing the flow of data within the processor.
 It does not perform actual data processing tasks itself but instead oversees the entire operation, ensuring that the CPU components work together seamlessly.
+Think of the CU being a manager, does not help in the actual Operation, but tells who to do what and when.

 #### Functions of the Control Unit:
 1. **Instruction Fetching**: